 A k-omega SST turbulence model is adopted for capturing the mixing of fresh and old air.
 Using a steady-state flow assumption and 2.9 million mesh cells, a fully developed flow is obtained for analysis within a few hours of simulation time.

 The results of the simulation are presented below.
 For the purpose of investigating regions of limited air exchange and high residence times, a passive scalar along with massless particles are tracked through the velocity field.
 Maximum velocities of 2.3 m/s are observed near the vents as indicated in red in Figure 2, where the velocity field is visualized using a line integral convolution technique.

-Passive scalar concentration is visualized in Figure 3, using a scalar isosurface of a passive scalar value of 0.95.
+Passive scalar concentration is visualized in animation 1, using a scalar isosurface of a passive scalar value of 0.95.
 Regions of the cleanroom not colored contain more the 95% clean air.
 Blue color indicates 0% ventilated air.
-Figure 4 shows the remainder of the isosurface after 1000 seconds of ventilation, for which not all of the air has been ventilated.
+Figure 3 shows the remainder of the isosurface after 1000 seconds of ventilation, for which not all of the air has been ventilated.
 Despite a safety factor of 4.5 in sizing of volume flow rate of the vents, the system is still not able to comply with the defined requirements.
 Hence, efforts to improve the layout of the cleanroom shuld be taken based on the unique insights obtained from the CFD simulation.